-The workers’ compensation system in the U.S. developed from principles enacted in Europe.1 From their inception in the 1900s, workers’ comp laws have evolved through the years.
+The workers’ compensation system in the U.S. developed from principles enacted in Europe.1 From their inception in the 1900s, workers’ comp laws have evolved significantly through the years.
 To better understand the history of the laws, let’s take a look at the basics of workers’ comp as they stand now:

 Before workers’ comp legislation came to the United States, workers injured on the job had to fight for compensation for lost wages, medical expenses, and other reparations.
 To do so, workers had to prove negligence by their employers, which typically meant a long, costly, disruptive legal battle.
-Employers had a number of statues—called the “unholy trinity of defenses”2—that they could draw on to deflect liability during their defense:
+Employers had a number of statutes—called the “unholy trinity of defenses”2—that they could draw on to deflect liability during their defense:

 Since securing payment was an uphill battle, not many employees received settlements.
 In fact, even in fatal accidents, only about half of the victims’ families received payment, and if they did, it was only about a year’s pay.3

 The United States’ version of workers’ compensation laws has roots in Germany, according to most historians.
 Under Prussian Chancellor Otto von Bismarck, Germany passed the Sickness and Accident Laws:

 While these laws were perhaps a boon to the common man, processing claims at the Prussian workers’ compensation board could be mind-numbing work.
 It’s believed that the dark tone of Franz Kafka’s writings was partly inspired by his job at the board.4